woXrooX/x/documentations/responseStructures.md

     "type": "warning",
     "type": "error",

-    "message": "keywordOfAMessage", # From Lang Dict
+    # "keywordOfAMessage" Must Be From Lang Dict
+    "message": "keywordOfAMessage",

-    "field": "nameAttributeValue", # From Front-End Form Name OR ID Or For
+    # "nameAttributeValue" Must Be One Of Those -> Front-End > Form > Name OR ID Or For
+    "field": "nameAttributeValue",

+    # To Send Data From Back-End
+    "data": {
+      "key1": data1,
+      "key2": data2,
+      ...
+    },

     "actions": {